Stegosauria: Plate function

 In an ontogenetic histological analysis of Stegosaurus plates and spikes, Hayashi et al. (2012) examined their structure and function through juveniles to old adults.
 They found that throughout the ontogeny, the dorsal osteoderms are composed of dense ossified collagen fibres in both the cortical and cancellous sections of the bone, suggesting that plates and spikes are formed from the direct mineralization of already existing fibrous networks in the skin.
-However, the many structural features, seen in the spikes and plates of old adults specimens, are acquired at different stages of development.
-Extensive vascular networks form in the plates during the change from juveniles to young adults and persist in old adults but spikes acquire a thick cortex with a large axial vascular channel only in old adults.
+However, the many structural features, seen in the spikes and plates of old adult specimens, are acquired at different stages of development.
+Extensive vascular networks form in the plates during the change from juveniles to young adults and persist in old adults, but spikes acquire a thick cortex with a large axial vascular channel only in old adults.
 Hayashi et al. argue that the formation of nourishing vascular networks in young adults supported the growth of large plates.
 This would have enhanced the size of the animal, which may have helped attract mates and deter rivals.
-Furthermore, the presence of the vascular networks in the plates of the young adult indicate a secondary use of the plates as a thermoregulatory device for heat loss much like the elephant ear, toucan bill or alligator osteoderms.
+Furthermore, the presence of the vascular networks in the plates of the young adult indicates a secondary use of the plates as a thermoregulatory device for heat loss, much like the elephant ear, toucan bill, or alligator osteoderms.
 The thickening of the cortical section of the bone and the compaction of bone in the terminal tail-spikes in old adults suggest that they were used as defence weapons, but not until an ontogenetically late stage.
-The development of the large axial channel in old adults from small canals in young adults, facilitated the further enlargement of the spikes by increasing the amount of nourishment supplied.
-On the other hand, plates do not show a similar degree of bone compaction or cortical thickening indicating they would not be capable of taking much weight from above.
+The development of the large axial channel in old adults from small canals in young adults facilitated the further enlargement of the spikes by increasing the amount of nourishment supplied.
+On the other hand, plates do not show a similar degree of bone compaction or cortical thickening, indicating they would not be capable of taking much weight from above.
 This suggests they were not as important as spikes in active defense.

-The protective nature of dorsal plates has also been questioned in the past - Davitashvili (1961) noted that narrow dorsal location of the plates still left the sides vulnerable.
-Since the pattern of plates and spines vary between species, he suggested it could be important for intraspecific recognition and as a display for sexual selection.
+The protective nature of dorsal plates has also been questioned in the past; Davitashvili (1961) noted that the narrow dorsal location of the plates still left the sides vulnerable.
+Since the pattern of plates and spines varies between species, he suggested it could be important for intraspecific recognition and as a display for sexual selection.
 This is corroborated by Spassov's (1982) observations that the plates are arranged for maximum visible effect when viewed laterally during non-aggressive agonistic behaviour, as opposed to from a head-on aggressive stance.